 Why Choose Professional Interpreting Canada for Certified Translation in Toronto

-Every certified translation we issue is completed by an ATIO-certified translator — a professional who has met ATIO’s qualification criteria through examination or the rigorous on-dossier process.
+Every certified translation we issue is completed by an ATIO-certified translator, a professional who has met ATIO’s qualification criteria through examination or the rigorous on-dossier process.
 Each translation carries the translator’s official ATIO stamp or seal, membership number, full name, signature, and date of certification.
 This package is the format that IRCC, Ontario courts, professional licensing bodies, and the Ontario Immigrant Nominee Program (OINP) all recognise.
-The ATIO designation matters because Ontario law — the Association of Translators and Interpreters of Ontario Act, assented to on February 27, 1989 — reserves the title “Certified Translator” exclusively for qualified ATIO members.
+The ATIO designation matters because Ontario law, the Association of Translators and Interpreters of Ontario Act, assented to on February 27, 1989, reserves the title “Certified Translator” exclusively for qualified ATIO members.
+You can confirm a translator’s standing directly through the Association of Translators and Interpreters of Ontario, which maintains the public directory of certified members.
 Learn more about what ATIO certification means for your documents.

 Accepted by IRCC, Courts, WES, and More